 - Even if you’re not taking any antibiotics, you could still be consuming them, as they’re fed to many animals destined for human consumption.
 That means antibiotics end up in meat, poultry, and fish, as well as soil and groundwater.

 - Reduce your risk of feeling the harmful effects of antibiotics by avoiding unnecessary antibiotics, not using antibacterial soaps or cleaning products, eating certified organic, and consuming prebiotics and probiotics.
-For researched and vetted recommendations on antibiotic-free foods, as well as supplements and probiotics (plus 1,200+ other WellBe-approved products), check out our Non-Toxic Products Lists Database.

 Have you had a negative experience with antibiotics?
 Tell us in the comments!